drclcomputers/GOWEATHER/README.md

 2️⃣ Extract the content.

-3️⃣ In the dearchived folder, run the server executable ("server.exe" for Windows, "server" for other OSes).
+3️⃣ In the extracted folder, run the server executable ("server.exe" for Windows, "server" for other OSes).

 ‼️ Note: For Linux, you'll have to run
    ```bash